Careers360 Logo

 • Developed from axillary buds, stem tendrils are dare spirally coiled and are slender which helps the plants to climb.
 Some examples include grapevines, pumpkins, cucumber, and watermelon etc.

 It is also possible for axillary buds of the stems to be modified into straight, woody and pointed thorns.
-Some of the famous examples being Citrus, Bougainvillea.
+Some of the famous examples are Citrus and Bougainvillea.
 Thorns help to protect the plants from animals.

 Question:3